Events

 Upcoming Events

-Past Events
+Past Public Events

 In a Q&A moderated by Hineni Co-Founder Debra Shaffer Seeman, mental health professionals shared valuable insights into the evolving landscape of their mental health practices during an evening of thought-provoking, enriching conversation about mental health in our community.
 The audience was empowered with practical takeaways to help support friends, family, and themselves.